oranmehmetsirin/Translator/README.md

 Tailwind

 and

 API;

 https://rapidapi.com/dickyagustin/api/text-translator2

 The visual of the project is presented below.

-In the project, a responsive structure was also studied and implemented via Tailwind.
+In the project, a responsive structure was also worked on and implemented via Tailwind.

-You can change the naming and formatting of the project and contribute.
+You can contribute by changing the name and format of the project.

 # React + Vite